elm-tooling/elm-tooling-cli/cli/README.md

 ### ensure

-This function lets you depend on a binary tool in an npm package.
+This function lets npm packages depend on tools distributed as platform specific executables.

-It makes sure that your tool exists on disk and then gives you the absolute path to it so you can execute it.
+It makes sure that a tool choice exists on disk and then returns the absolute path to it so you can execute it.

-- Each user will only need to download the binary tool once.
+- Each user will only need to download each executable tool once per computer (rather than once per project).
 - If the user has the same tool in their `elm-tooling.json`, they will get maximum parallel downloading on clean installs.

 ```ts